October 06, 2023

-This attack targets individual who can give the criminal physical access to a secure building or area.
+This attack targets individuals who can give the criminal physical access to a secure building or area.
 These scams are often successful due to a victim’s misguided courtesy, such as if they hold the door open for an unfamiliar “employee.”

 In this scenario, cyber criminals will leave urgent voicemails to convince victims they must act quickly to protect themselves from arrest or another risk.
 In addition, banks, government agencies, and law enforcement agencies are commonly impersonated personas in vishing scams.

 This attack uses advanced social engineering techniques to infect a website and its visitors with malware.
-The infection is usually spread through a site-specific to the victims' industry, like a popular website that’s visited regularly.
+The infection is usually spread through a site specific to the victims' industry, like a popular website that’s visited regularly.

 10. Phone Calls

 You have likely heard about The Wolf of Wall Street movie.
 It depicts what social engineering over phone calls means.
-A victim receives a call where it is ensured to purchase something or give the money to the caller.
+A victim receives a call where it is ensured to purchase something or give money to the caller.
 In the times depicted in the film (‘90s), phone sales were very effective.
 It is pretty easy to assure an individual that you are an expert in a particular industry, mainly when you use many professional terms and your speech is very consistent.
 Then, when the person believes in your professionalism, pushing it to do what you want is straightforward.

 The most notable example of social engineering over the phone is tech support scam.
 It popped out at the edge of 2021 and exists in different forms today.
-In the beginning, you see the scary banner over your browser window that says you have your PC infected and must contact the support.
-Alternatively, those statements may notify you about the legal act of watching porn or visiting the forbidden websites.
+In the beginning, you see the scary banner over your browser window that says you have your PC infected and must contact support.
+Alternatively, those statements may notify you about the legal act of watching porn or visiting forbidden websites.
 Anyway, you are offered to call the number specified on the banner.

 On the phone, fraudsters will ensure that everything you saw on the banner is true.
 They will describe in detail how that happened and which catastrophic things will happen if you don’t follow their instructions.
 Install the “malware remover” (rogue software), transfer the “fine”, or even give the crooks the complete information about your person - they can ask the scared victim anything.